seankmartin/skm-foam/phd/07-03-2022-SOP-symposium.md

-# Notes from 2023 symposium on TCD school of psychology
+# Notes from 2023 symposium on [INSTITUTION] school of psychology

 ## Rhodri Cusack - Exploring the foundations of cognition in infants with FMRI and deep learning